nwpulverizer/discord_to_html/README.md

 2. Create a bot account and get your bot token.
 See [discord.py docs](https://discordpy.readthedocs.io/en/stable/discord.html) for details.

-3. Write your bot token into a .env file in the src/ directory in the repo under the variable BOT_TOKEN.
+3. Write your bot token into a .env file in the src/ directory in the repo under the variable BOT_KEY.

 4. Invite the bot to your server.
 Refer to the documentation linked above.
 It will need the bot scope and Read Message History and Read Messages/View Channels permissions.